20 Top Dental Tips for 2019

 4. Regular Visits to the Dentist

 It may seem like an unnecessary chore, but a quick visit to the dentist every six months really does help you to look after your teeth.
 Your dentist will be able to pick up on any issues that you may not have noticed.
 This allows you to address dental problems quickly and easily before they become a lot more problematic.
+Its also the perfect opportunity for your dentist to complete a ‘deep clean’ of your teeth, should they need it.

 Contact us now to book your next appointment.

 This effective method of protecting your teeth are more commonly used on children and teenagers.
 This is generally because they do not have any decay in the early stages of life.
 Sealants are a thin protective coating that covers the ‘chewing’ teeth allowing for one more barrier of protection.
+This helps to protect the teeth from daily activities including eating and drinking.

 6. Drinking Water

 The importance of water to the human body is profound.
 In regards to your dental health, consuming water helps to wash away food and any other substances which may remain in the mouth after a meal.
 This helps to reduce the chance of tooth decay.
 The second benefit to drinking water is its ability to neutralise the PH levels in your mouth from slightly acidic back to a neutral PH.
 This stops the acids from breaking down the enamel on your teeth and causing sensitivity and/or damage.
+This dental tip is easy to introduce into daily life, simply having a bottle of water on you is ideal.
+Drinking water can also help to improve your overall health.

 7. Calcium Intake